awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 + Set the timeout variables used in the JDBC connection string as low as possible\.
 Use separate connection objects for short and long running queries\.
 + Use the provided read and write Aurora endpoints to establish a connection to the cluster\.
 + Use RDS APIs to test application response on server side failures and use a packet dropping tool to test application response for client\-side failures\.
++ Use the AWS JDBC Driver for PostgreSQL \(preview\) to take full advantage of the failover capabilities of Aurora PostgreSQL\.
+For more information about the AWS JDBC Driver for PostgreSQL and complete instructions for using it, see the [AWS JDBC Driver for PostgreSQL GitHub repository](https://awslabs.github.io/aws-postgresql-jdbc/)\.

 **Contents**
 + [Setting TCP keepalives parameters](#AuroraPostgreSQL.BestPractices.FastFailover.TCPKeepalives)